-been given, the Government, the native title party, and the gas company (negotiating party) have six months to "negotiate in good faith with a view to obtaining the agreement of each of the native title parties to the doing of the act".
-The Native Title Act does not prescribe what must go into the agreement.
-If an agreement cannot be reached within this period, any party negotiating can make an application to the National Native Title Tribunal (NNTT) for the matter to be arbitrated.
-The NNTT cannot make a determination about the payments that will go to native title holders, which means that native title holders are incentivised to reach an agreement with the gas company in order to secure financial benefits.
-To date, there has been no application made for the NNTT to arbitrate, which suggests that the parties negotiating have been able to reach agreement.
+If the Government proposes to grant a petroleum exploration permit to a gas company, the Government must give notice to any native title parties in the application area.57 Once notice has been given, the Government, the native title party, and the gas company (each a negotiating party) have six months to "negotiate in good faith with a view to obtaining the agreement of each of the native title parties to the doing of the act."
+58 The Native Title Act does not prescribe what must go into the agreement.
+If an agreement cannot be reached within this period, any party negotiating can make an application to the National Native Title Tribunal (NNTT) for the matter to be arbitrated.59 The NNTT cannot make a determination about the payments that will go to native title holders,60 which means that native title holders are incentivised to reach an agreement with the gas company in order to secure financial benefits.
+To date, there has been no application made in the NT for the NNTT to arbitrate, which suggests that the parties negotiating have been able to reach agreement.

-The negotiating parties and the relevant Land Council, enter into a 'tripartite' agreement whereby the native title party consents to the Government granting the permit to the gas company.
-Separate to the tripartite agreement is an 'ancillary' agreement between the native title party, the Land Council, and the gas company, which deals with land access, sacred site protection, remuneration and other matters.
+The negotiating parties and the relevant Land Council, enter into a 'tripartite' agreement whereby the native title party consents to the Government granting the permit to the gas company.61 Separate to the tripartite agreement is an 'ancillary' agreement between the native title party, the Land Council, and the gas company, which deals with land access, sacred site protection, remuneration and other matters.
 The Government is not a party to this agreement.
-A copy of the tripartite agreement is provided to the NNTT and the Commonwealth Minister.
-There is no statutory requirement that agreements made under the native title future act provisions of the Native Title Act be made publicly available.
+A copy of the tripartite agreement is provided to the NNTT and the Commonwealth Minister.62 There is no statutory requirement that agreements made under the "future act" provisions of the Native Title Act be made publicly available.
 The agreements are confidential, and the Panel has not sighted any of them.